Skip to content

 Some popular techniques include:

-• Kintsugi: The Japanese art of repairing broken pottery with gold
+• Kintsugi: Fixing broken pottery with gold

-• Natural fibers like linen, cotton, and hemp
+• Natural fabrics like linen and cotton

-• Weathered wood or driftwood
+• Old or driftwood

-• Handmade paper with visible fibers or inclusions
+• Handmade paper with visible fibers

 The Future of Wabi-Sabi in Visual Art and Design